IOTechSystems/xrt-examples/DeviceServices/interactive-walkthrough/basic-operations.md

 ## Reading

 Reading requests will be made on the `RequestTopic`.
 The response indicating success or failure will be received on the `ReplyTopic`.
-If the request was successful the readings and other relevant infomation will be included.
+If the request was successful the readings and other relevant infomation will be included in the reply.

 ### Get request
 Let's read a single resource from the device profile: